Echigo-Tsumari Art Field 2026

 • Akashi no Yu

-Relax after visiting the museum in our eat-in space, where you can enjoy treats like snow-buried carrot soft-serve, strawberry shakes, and Gaeng Phad Rice—even without taking a dip in the hot springs.
+Relax after visiting the art museum in our dine-in area—where you can enjoy treats like snow-buried carrot soft-serve, strawberry shakes, and Gaeng Phad Rice—even if you don’t take a dip in the hot springs.

 • Salon MonET